WeiNianLim/wcc-v2/README.md

 # wcc-v2
-> This is the second iteration of my personal site built with Material-Ui and React
+> This is the second iteration of my personal site built with Material-UI and React

 ## Available Scripts